-(From "The Saturday Review," 6th August, 1859.)
+(From "The Saturday Review," 6Th August, 1859.)

-MR. ROGERS is one of the authors who have taken too much pains with their writings.
+Mr. Rogers is one of the authors who have taken too much pains with their writings.
 The Pleasures of Memory employed him seven years, Columbus fourteen, Human Life six, Italy fourteen; and even after the publication of these poems he did not cease to correct them.
 In these days of hasty composition it is impossible not to respect so much patience and so much concentrated labour, and well-known maxims would lead us to anticipate that very great excellence would be their result.
-We believe, however, that in most cases these maxims We incline to think that such extremely slow are erroneous. production is very rarely favourable to the perfection of works of genius.
-Writers forget what they mean to say. answer for the exact shade of thought which he intended to express nine years ago?
+We believe, however, that in most cases these maxims are erroneous.
+We incline to think that such extremely slow production is very rarely favourable to the perfection of works of genius.
+Writers forget what they mean to say.
+Who can answer for the exact shade of thought which he intended to express nine years ago?
 The author knows as little about it as any one else.
 If the subject is a favourite one, he is very apt to confuse it with other thoughts which have come and gone in the intermediate period.
 In consequence, when he is correcting, as he calls it, the work of former years, he is apt to substitute a thought materially different from the original one, and less suitable to the connection in which it occurs.
 The first thought, at any rate, arose out of the thought which preceded it in the course of composition.
 The interpolated idea was suggested by the circumstances of succeeding years.
 Again, even if the writer exactly remembers what he meant to say, the effect is often worse.
-Probably the idea is a fixed idea to him-a notion which he carries through the earth, and In that case the thought is apt to be which never leaves him.
+Probably the idea is a fixed idea to him-a notion which he carries through the earth, and which never leaves him.
+In that case the thought is apt to be so familiar to him that he hardly knows whether any particular words convey it or not.
+All words on the same subject convey it to his mind, and he is apt to expect that they will convey it to others.
+Especially when he has altered his own words-as in the course of nine or ten years a man well may, in a short poem, many times-he cannot say whether the thought is adequately expressed or not.
+The very place in the poem calls up the idea to him; and not any words at all near the mark which satisfy his ear are very apt to satisfy his mind.
+Accordingly, a student of the most celebrated poems of Mr. Rogers will discover many expressions out of which a patient elaboration has extracted the whole meaning, and many paragraphs of which the first flow has been destroyed by interpolated thoughts and gradually modified ideas.